rudrasalokhe/percentcal-app/README.md

 Clone this repository to your local machine.
 Open the project in Android Studio.
 Build and run the app on an emulator or connected device.
-Screenshots:
-(You can add any screenshots of the app here.)

 Technologies Used:
 Android Studio